 - Engage qualified representation, and decline to answer questions from the driver’s employer or insurer yourself.

-This last step, finding a qualified truck accident lawyer, is a bit more complicated than finding representation after a car accident, but it’s even more important to take care of in a timely manner.
+This last step, finding a qualified Law firm specializing in truck accidents in Atlanta, GA is a bit more complicated than finding representation after a car accident, but it’s even more important to take care of in a timely manner

 The Stoddard Firm Has the Specialized Knowledge and Experience to Handle Old Dominion Freight Line Truck Accident Cases